 Dinah Shore (born Fannye Rose Shore; February 29, 1916 February 24, 1994) was an American singer, radio and television hostess, occasional actress, and golfer.

-Dinah also left a mark in the world of professional women's golf.
-After starting in the sport at the age of 52, she co-founded the Colgate Dinah Shore Golf Tournament, later renamed ANA Inspiration, one of the five major American golf championships for women.
+Shore also left a mark in the world of professional women's golf.
+After starting in the sport at the age of 52, she co-founded the Colgate Dinah Shore Golf Tournament, most recently renamed the Chevron Championship, one of the five major American golf championships for women.
+She was inducted into the World Golf Hall of Fame shortly after her death in 1994 for her role in promoting the women's game.

 She was married to actor George Montgomery for 20 years until their divorce in 1963, and had a high-profile relationship with Burt Reynolds in the '70s.